B2B Benchmarking & Market Research Guide

 • For RevOps: Data enrichment priorities, workflow triggers based on signals, territory rebalancing

 The best teams connect research insights directly to execution.
-Platforms like GTM Studio let RevOps teams build audiences, enrich data, and activate plays across channels without waiting on engineering.
+GTM Studio lets RevOps and marketing teams build audiences, enrich data, and activate plays across channels without waiting on engineering, and expansion plays that previously took three weeks now launch in 30 minutes.
 Outputs flow directly into GTM Workspace where sellers act on hot accounts and signals in real time.

 B2B benchmarks worth tracking in market research